umbraco/UmbracoDocs/umbraco-cloud/upgrades/major-upgrades.md

 We highly recommend that you go through everything in your Development environment.
 This can help you identify any potential errors after the upgrade and ensure that you are not deploying any issues onto your Live environment.

-## Step 6: Going live
+## Step 6: Deploying to Staging/Live

 <details>

-<summary>Upgrading from Umbraco 9 -  Remove files from live the environment.</summary>
+<summary>Upgrading from Umbraco 9 -  Remove files from staging/live the environment.</summary>

-Before deploying the upgrade to your Live environment, you will need to remove the folders you also removed from both your local instance and your Development environment.
+Before deploying the upgrade to your next environment, you will need to remove the folders you also removed from Kudu on your Development environment.

 The files are: